Fastball: Sinker (two-seam fastball)

 The sinker, synonymous with the two-seam fastball, two-seamer, tailing fastball, or running fastball is a type of fastball thrown with a seam orientation that induces more downward or arm-side horizontal movement compared to four-seam fastballs or cutters.
 Historically, distinctions have been made between these terms, but today, they are all recognized by MLB as variations of the same pitch.
 Differences in arm slot, spin, and velocity cause some sinkers to exhibit more vertical "drop" or "sink", while others "run" or move more horizontally toward the pitcher's arm side.
 The unique running and sinking movement profile of the sinker makes it more likely to induce ground balls than other pitches as it sinks under the plane of the batter's swing.
 Not all fastballs exhibiting sinking or running movement are necessarily sinkers; four-seam fastballs thrown from a low arm slot can also exhibit sinking and running movement due to the horizontal spin axis imparted by a low or sidearm release point.

 Spin of 3 sinkers thrown by Yennier Canó, Clay Holmes, and Sonny Gray respectively, from the catcher's perspective.

 To throw a sinker, the pitcher typically grips the ball as they would a four-seam, but with their index and middle finger parallel to the seams instead of perpendicular to them.
 This causes the ball to spin with two seams crossing the plane of spin instead of four.

-Throughout much of baseball history, the reasons why a two-seam grip resulted in different ball movement compared to a four-seam fastball weren't fully understood.
+Throughout much of baseball history, the reasons why a two-seam grip resulted in different ball movement compared to a four-seam fastball were not fully understood.
 While it was recognized that a reduced spin rate or altered spin axis could create the distinct movement profile of the sinker, it is now understood that the distinctive movement profile of sinkers is primarily due to the seam-shifted wake (SSW) phenomenon.

 When a sinker is thrown with a moderate degree of gyro spin and properly oriented seams, the rotating seams around one pole of the baseball create a greater disturbance in the air compared to the seamless area around the other pole.
 This uneven drag force induces a force perpendicular to the spin direction, typically resulting in more horizontal run, vertical drop, and generally more unpredictable movement than sinkers with less substantial SSW effects.
 While all pitches experience SSW effects to some degree, sinkers with pronounced seam-shifted movement are understood to be particularly effective pitches, resulting in better outcomes like increased ground ball rates.

 The sinker has been a staple for many notable pitchers, often referred to as "sinkerballers", such as: